-The following Restructuring & Insolvency guidance note Produced in partnership with Phillip Patterson of Hardwicke Chambers provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Phillip Patterson of Hardwicke Chambers provides comprehensive and up to date legal information covering:

 In addition to the better-known company voluntary arrangements (CVAs) and individual voluntary arrangements (IVAs), the insolvency legislation permits insolvent general partnerships to enter into compromise arrangements with their creditors.
 These are known as partnership voluntary arrangements (PVAs).
 When contemplating such a compromise, however, partners must bear in mind that they are personally liable in full for the debts of the partnership.
 It is, therefore, advisable in most, if not all instances, for the partners to enter into IVAs to fully protect their interests.